garygr2002/Rebalance/README.md

 3. A file that shows currency differences between proposed and current holdings, see [Difference File](#difference-file)
 4. A file that describes the reallocation actions required to effect the proposed changes, see [Action File](#action-file)

+The software does not affix a currency indicator to any value written to an output file.
+The user will find no '$', '£', or '€' symbols in the output files, for example.
+There are three reasons for this: 1) the software assumes the currency type is uniform, specific to each investor, and that the investor knows what it is; 2) currency type is irrelevant to how this software works; 3) currency indicators tend to clutter the output files.

 ### Motivation

 I have been interested in investing and investments for many years, and have sought throughout my professional career to save and invest diligently.
 During that time, I have periodically undertaken the task of rebalancing my personal investments by hand using spreadsheets and a calculator.
 I found this to be an imprecise, tedious, and error-prone task.